uwplse/reincarnate-aec/README.md

 built.
 We also check all the invariants (see `Section 3.2.1` of the paper) to ensure that the meshes our compiler produces are valid.

+* You can write your own CAD programs in our language and try to compile them:
+  -

 Currently for the synthesis experiments, we use the OpenSCAD compiler (indicated by the glue `os-mesh`), and also disable our invariant checks in